vestalisvirginis/synphage/docs/phages.md

 To get familiar with `synphage` capabilities, you can reproduce the step-by-step example described below.
 To get started, go to [step 1](#step1-phage-example).

 ???+ success "*Prerequisite:*"
-    You need to have `synphage` installed in a python environment or in a docker container (see [Installation](installation.md#pip-install)) and running.
-Open the Dagster UI in your browser to get started.
+    You need to have `synphage` installed in a python environment or in a docker container or to have pulled synphage docker image.
+Start synphage and open the Dagster UI in your browser to get started.
     === "venv"
         ``` bash
         pip install synphage